 - Percentage of customers who place products in an online cart but don’t complete the purchase (or “cart abandonment rate”).

-- The total amount your company earns from a customer over the long term, representing many purchases over months or years (or "customer lifetime value").
+- The total amount a company earns from a customer over the long term, representing many purchases over months or years (or “customer lifetime value”).

-- By performing A/B testing, you can test and track how customers react to a marketing message, like sending promotional emails on Fridays versus Mondays, or the timing of a sale.
+- A/B testing tests and tracks how customers react to a variation in a marketing message or campaign, such as sending promotional emails on Fridays versus Mondays, or the timing of a sale.
 This should be done regularly but is dependent on marketing campaigns and the frequency of email sends.

 Frequency for Reviewing Ecommerce Metrics